Dwang-ML/arcade/CONTRIBUTING.md

 First, run the below command to run our linting tools automatically.
 This will run Mypy and Ruff against Arcade.
 The first run of this may take some as MyPy will not have any caches built up.
-Sub-sequent runs will be much faster.
+Subsequent runs will be much faster.

 ```bash
 python make.py lint